tier2tickets/Knowledge-Base/content/general/bestpractices.md

 **Message:** “Thank you, we have received your request and your normal-priority ticket has been created. _Do you have an urgent or high-priority request?
 For immediate diagnostics, triage, and dispatch, please submit a ticket via your Helpdesk Button._“

 You also may consider adding a recording in your phone system to the same effect as above.
 Our is: “Our first available technician will be with you shortly.
 For the fastest service, you can also submit a ticket via your Helpdesk Button or icon on your desktop computer.
 This gives our technicians a huge head start on your issues and is the fastest way to get them resolved."

+## 4) Make Tier2Tickets/Helpdesk Buttons your end users' "one-stop-shop".

+If you use a ticketing portal link on end user desktops, consider removing it.
+You can specify your portal link and logo to show up on the first GUI page of the Tier2Tickets software itself and you'll find this is a much cleaner workflow.
+Removing these shortcuts will encourage the end users to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate and this will remove customer confusion as to which link to use.

 ## 5) Hand out the How-to Guide